31st October 2017

-Driving under the influence (DUI), also known as Driving while impaired (DWI) or actual physical control (APC), carries significant penalties in North Dakota.
-A DUI conviction carries both criminal and administrative penalties – meaning that you may risk losing your driver’s license in addition to receiving a fine or being sentenced to jail time.
+Driving under the influence (DUI), also known as driving while impaired (DWI), carries significant penalties in North Dakota.
+A DUI conviction carries both criminal and administrative penalties.
+This means that you risk losing your driver’s license in addition to receiving a fine or being sentenced to jail time.

 On the criminal side of things, DUI offenses range from a Class B misdemeanor to a Class C felony in North Dakota.
 The prosecution takes a number of factors into account, including the measured blood alcohol content (BAC), previous convictions for DUI, the presence of children in the vehicle, and any injuries caused by an accident.
 The penalties start at a $500 fine for a first offense with a BAC under .16 and can be as high as 20 years imprisonment if someone was killed.